 For example: The account holder sends funds from Custodian A to Custodian B in the amount of $50k.
 Custodian A would generate the 1099 for the $50k as those funds have left the account.
 Once funds have arrived at Custodian B they will post the funds and generate a 5498 for the deposit of those funds.
 This is how the two cancel each other out, and do not create a tax liability.

-As always since we here at uDirect IRA Services are not tax advisors we suggest you refer your tax questions to your CPA or tax advisor for instructions or further clarity on this issue.
+As always since we here at uDirect IRA Services are not tax advisors we suggest you refer additional tax questions to your CPA or tax advisor for instructions or further clarity on this issue.